The scale of the problem

 Medication is not the only way to control asthma.
 It is also important to avoid asthma triggers – stimuli that irritate and inflame the airways.
-Each person must learn what triggers he or she should avoid.
+Each person must learn what triggers they should avoid.

 The way forward and the role of WHO

 WHO recognizes asthma as a disease of great importance for public health and plays a unique role in coordinating international efforts against the disease.
-International action is necessary to:
+Global action is necessary to:

-- Increase public awareness of the disease to ensure that patients and health professionals recognize the disease and are aware of the severity of the associated problems;
+- Increase public awareness of the disease to ensure that patients and health professionals recognize the illness and are aware of the severity of the associated problems;

 - Organize and coordinate global epidemiological surveillance to monitor global and regional trends in asthma;